danos/vyatta-dataplane/tests/whole_dp/readme.md

-Once it has gone through the dpdk init, it proceeds through the rest of the init as normal, and then the forwarding thread drops into the forwarding_loop, and the master thread is in the master_loop.
+Once it has gone through the dpdk init, it proceeds through the rest of the init as normal, and then the forwarding thread drops into the forwarding_loop, and the main thread is in the main_loop.

 To allow the dataplane to get through the init handshake the test thread has to provide the controller/console ends of the zmq connections.
 It does this by spawning a further thread to provide the controller request thread side.
 This thread  will listen to the MYPORT messages, and reply as required to allow init to proceed.
-Meanwhile the test thread (which is the zmq publisher) waits until the master_state is ready (i.e the dataplane is ready).
+Meanwhile the test thread (which is the zmq publisher) waits until the main loop is ready (i.e the dataplane is ready).
 It then creates the test interfaces (sends the default netlink state) for each of them, and then is ready to start the tests.